marutim/wp-social-avatar/README.md

 The allowed users will see the available options in their **Your Profile** sub menu under Users menu.

 For the first version I only have two social options available, Facebook and Google plus.
-You need to add either the Facebook handle or Google plus id in the corresponding fields.
+You need to add either the Facebook user ID(numeric) or Google plus id in the corresponding fields.
+[You can find your facebook user id here](http://findmyfacebookid.com/).

 Once done with the above, check the social profile picture you want to use as the gravatar and click Update Profile and you are done.